aptech/docs/docs/CR-pvPacki.rst

 Purpose
 ----------------

-Packs general matrix or array into a PV instance with name and index.
+Packs general matrix or array into a :class:`PV` instance with name and index.

 Format
 ----------------
 .. function:: pvPacki(p1, x, nm, i)

-    :param p1:
+    :param p1: an instance of structure of type :class:`PV`
-    :type p1: an instance of structure of type PV
+    :type p1: struct

-    :param x:
+    :param x: data
     :type x: MxN matrix or N-dimensional array

     :param nm: name of matrix or array, or null string.